cea-trust-platform/MEDCoupling_tutos/README.md

 # Check environnement and all notebooks

-To check all notebooks are running after initializing the envireonnement please run:
+To check all notebooks are running after initializing the environment please run:

 ```bash
 source venv/bin/activate